junxit/us-congress-bills-113/metadata.md

 - 2013-03-14 — Introduced in House
 - 2013-03-14 — Introduced in House
 - 2013-03-14 — Referred to the House Committee on Natural Resources.
+- 2013-03-26 — Referred to the Subcommittee on Public Lands and Environmental Regulation.
+- 2013-07-19 — Subcommittee Hearings Held.
+- 2013-07-31 — Committee Consideration and Mark-up Session Held.
+- 2013-07-31 — Ordered to be Reported (Amended) by Voice Vote.
+- 2013-07-31 — Subcommittee on Public Lands and Environmental Regulation Discharged.
+- 2013-12-16 — Placed on the Union Calendar, Calendar No. 215.
+- 2013-12-16 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+113-297.
+- 2013-12-16 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+113-297.